Abraham Lincoln: "If we could first know where we are, and whither we are tending, we could then better judge what to do, and how to do it."

 Here is a simple way that can help you define a vision:

-Close your eyes and imagine yourself three to five years ahead.
+Close your eyes and imagine yourself three to five years in the future.
 How do you see yourselves?
 What have you achieved in the various fields of your life?
 If you have vision and aspirations, imagine how you will feel in a few years, assuming you have met them.

 This method makes the aspirations more tangible and gives us the feeling that we can achieve our goals.

 Companies usually set a supreme goal.
-This is essential in motivating employees to realize this primary goal because the supreme ambition makes it clear to everyone what the organization's aims and what its ambition is.
+This is essential in motivating employees to achieve this primary goal, as the supreme ambition makes it clear to everyone what the organization's aims are and its ultimate objective.

 Despite what was said above, you don't need to wait until you have a vision to start working.
 If there is a field that interests and excites you, immerse yourself in it.
 At the same time, be attentive to recognizing opportunities.

-Usually, the combinations of these two factors will help you find your destiny, give society value, and then accumulate a vision.
+Usually, the combination of these two factors helps you discover your destiny, contribute to society, and then develop a clear vision.

-If you don't have a vision, and you wait and do not progress and work, you may find yourself wasting valuable time and unable to express your abilities.
+If you don't have a clear vision and wait, without making progress and working, you may find yourself wasting valuable time and unable to express your abilities fully.

-The Entrepreneurship for Kids Program, which is taught in dozens of schools in Israel and the world, began by taking action, and not from a vision.
+The Entrepreneurship for Kids Program, taught in dozens of schools in Israel and around the world, began by taking action, rather than from a vision.

 Galit Zamler explains: "I simply started teaching entrepreneurship in my son's school, discovered I love the field very much, and that I bring lots of value to the students, and the vision was defined later."

 Google began without a vision, as well.
-The following is a quote by Larry Page, one of the co-founders.
+The following is a quote by Larry Page, one of the co-founders of Google.
 (Taken from the book "Success" edited by Gena Pincott, published by Matar)

 "In my opinion, part of the reason for our success is that we didn't want to start a business in the first place.